 AI agents require access to clean, well-organized data.
 Organizations must ensure their data infrastructure can support AI agent operations, including proper data governance, security protocols, and integration capabilities.

 The most successful implementations fundamentally redesign workflows to leverage AI agent capabilities rather than simply automating existing processes.
-This approach, which McKinsey research identifies as a key differentiator for high performers, delivers 3x better results.
+McKinsey research identifies this as a key differentiator for high performers, delivering 3x better results.

 Employees need to understand how to work effectively with AI agents.
 Invest in training programs that build AI literacy, address concerns, and demonstrate the value of human-AI collaboration.